The teachings point the way to love, but it is up to each one to discover that for himself.

-himself.
 (Please don’t give me a tirade on ‘love’ paling in hue in the light of ‘actuality’.)
-Someone ... has said
+Someone ... has said that love has

 committed to one person?
 If you are unconditional happy and pleased, why hold on to something?
 A comparison between a relationship with

 love and a relationship with ‘actual freedom’, would be appreciated.
 I guess the most common and accepted reason why people commit to

 each other is because they feel attraction to the person and want to give himself/herself to the other person, what reason if you are ‘free’?